 More progress has been made in addressing systems causes of diagnostic error.
 Information technology has improved clinicians' ability to follow up on diagnostic tests in a timely fashion, which should reduce the incidence of delayed diagnoses.
 Structured protocols for telephone triage, teamwork and communication training, and increased supervision of trainees may also lead to improved diagnostic performance.
 However, studies evaluating the effect of these interventions on diagnostic error rates are lacking.

 Finally, there are aggressive efforts to teach clinicians and trainees about the relevant parts of cognitive psychology.
 The principal goal is to engage clinicians in "meta-cognition" (reflecting on their own thinking), with the hope that they will catch some of their own misuse of heuristics before they cause harm.
-There are few data to prove that this interesting strategy actually decreases error rates and harm.
+A 2016 systematic review found evidence that these strategies can improve clinicians' diagnostic reasoning in simulated settings.
 Recent systematic reviews have assessed the evidence base of interventions to prevent cognitive errors and systems problems that can lead to diagnostic error.